jaebungs/realtime-fillout-poc/README.md

 When two users perform simultaneously, OT transforms one operation based on the other to ensure all clients end up with the same final state.

 Let's use Operational Transform (OT).
 Here are the reasons:
-1. Undo/Redo - we need to track a history of operations
+1. Undo/Redo - we need to track a history of operations (Not implemented here, but future feature in case)
 2. Proven method and can handle concurrent edits gracefully
 3. Easy to extend - easy to add more operations(e.g adding more editable property or function)